SushantSangle/_DWM_Suckless/README.md

     	sleep 1
     done &
     exec dwm
+This build comes with bundled dwmblocks which lets you have custom scripts for a single statusbar module, you can provide different scripts for each module there.

 Configuration
 -------------
-The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of dwm is done by creating a custom config.def.h and (re)compiling the source code.